MobilityData/gbfs/gbfs.md

 Field Name              | Required    | Defines
 ------------------------| ------------| ----------
-stations          | Yes       | Array that contains one object per station in the system as defined below

 _language_              | Yes         | The language that all of the contained files will be published in.
 This language must match the value in the system_information file
   \- feeds               | Yes         | An array of all of the feeds that are published by this auto-discovery file
   \- name                | Yes         | Key identifying the type of feed this is (e.g. "system_information", "station_information")